attrib/legion2-builder-external/README.md

 Can be empty or add your google analytics id, if you want to track page changes.
 The gaID usually has the format like UA-xxxxxxxx-x

-### basePath (optional)

-Set a basePath if the builder is not running on the main page.
-Defaults to "/".

 ### iconsPath (optional)

 Set the path of the Icons folder, e.g. "images/Icons".
 Defaults to "/Icons".

+### basePath (optional)

+Set a basePath if the builder is not running on the main page.
+Defaults to `window.location.pathname`.

+Default should be fine in most of the cases.

+### queryString (optional)

+A query string which should be added to the URL.
+Defaults to current search location.

+Default should be fine in most of the cases.